Our factories are now closed for the Christmas break. All orders will be processed and delivered from 2nd January when we return from the Holidays.

 • Seat Tilt – Allows correct positioning of the pelvis.

-• Arm Support – This allows you to correct the positioning of arms in relation to your desk and keyboard.
+• Arm Support – This allows you to correct the positioning of arms in relation to your desk height and keyboard.

 • Lumbar Support– Ensures that the natural ‘S’ shape of the spine is fully supported.